kylebd99/SafeBound/README.md

 </p>
 This repository contains the experimental code for SafeBound, a practical cardinality bounding system.
 As opposed to traditional cardinality estimators, SafeBound produces an upper bound on the number of rows which a query can generate.
 The goal is for query optimizers which use these upper bounds to produce more robust, less optimistic query plans.

 SafeBound is based off of theoretical work on the Degree Sequence Bound which can be found [here](https://arxiv.org/pdf/2201.04166).
-The theoretical details and broader design of SafeBound will be found in a forthcoming paper.
+The theoretical details and broader design of SafeBound can be found [here](https://dl.acm.org/doi/pdf/10.1145/3588907).

 # Usage